zulip/zulip/docs/manual-testing.md

 ### To be continued... ###

-This document does not cover admin options yet.
-The main thing to do when testing the admin system is to verify that changes are synced to other users.
+This document does not cover settings/admin options yet.
+The main things to do when testing the settings system are:
+- Verify that changes are synced to other users.
+- Verify error messages appear if you do something wrong and look right.
+- For organization settings, verify that they look right in read-only mode (i.e. when not logged into an administrator account).